History's Toughest Heroes: The Ballad of Crazy Horse

 An American soldier rushed forward and plunged his bayonet in the crazy horse's back.

 It almost came out the front.
-So, hemorrhage,
+So hemorrhage, there's nothing that could be done for that.

+He was taken to the officers' quarters.
 His longtime friend, Touch the Cloud, sat with him.

 Later that night, Crazy Horse died.

-Touch the Cloud, he said, he has looked for death and it has come.
+Touch the cloud, he said, he has looked for death and it has come.

 In 1890, Sittingbull was also killed.
 But with the passing of all those

 traditionalists, it was a new era for our people.
-Now the site of the Battle of the Little Bighorn became a national monument.
+Now, the site of the Battle of the Little Bighorn became a national monument.

-Custer became a hero in the legend of How the West Was Won and Crazy Horse became part of the romance of the old West.
+Custer became a hero in the legend of How the West Was Won and Crazy Horse became part of the romance of the Old West.

-For some Americans, the Lakota were savages to be tamed.
+For some Americans the Lakota were savages to be tamed.
 For others, they were symbols of freedom and independence.

 The Lakota's nomadic way of life was destroyed.

 But on the reservations, the culture survives.
-Sundances are still held, the language is still spoken.
+Sundances are still held, the language is still spoken, and the stories are still told.

-And the stories are still told.
 And in those stories, Crazy Horse rides on.

 Next time on history's toughest heroes.
-An intrepid reporter risks her life to expose lynchings in the American South.
+An intrepid reporter risks her life to expose lynchings in the American American South.

 I don't believe she was fearless.